TheWidlarzGroup/react-native-video/README.md

 ### Audio Mixing

-At some point in the future, react-native-video will include an Audio Manager for configuring how videos mix with other apps playing sounds on the device.
+At some point in the future, react-native-fast-video will include an Audio Manager for configuring how videos mix with other apps playing sounds on the device.

 On iOS, if you would like to allow other apps to play music over your video component, make the following change: